dacarsoft/DB9_2_Keyboard/README.md

 **ROADMAP:**

--Code for a little OLED screen connection, showing menu and information is development, the aim is to allow the use of an onscreen virtual keyboard, and also show the current map in use for each keyboard port.
+-Code for a little OLED screen connection, showing menu and information is development, the aim is to allow the use of an onscreen virtual keyboard, and also show the current map in use for each keyboard port (done and available now, pending some features)

 -The scancodes map will be user-defined and recorded from the own joystick board.